rwer81/dbt-tutorial/README.md

-# Deploy DBT Docker to Artifact Registry and  Run with Cloud Run
+# Deploy DBT Docker to Artifact Registry and  Run with Cloud Run as a REST API

 # Deployment